Tensai-Kun13/Rubiks-Guides/beginners-method/08_orient_corners.md

 ## 💃 The Dance That Fixes It All

-To help the corner twist the right way, we’ll use a special little dance called the **Sexy Move**.
+To help the corner twist the right way, we’ll use a special little dance called the **Super Move**.

 Here’s how it goes:
 ⬆ `R` ⬅ `U` ⬇ `R'` ➡ `U'`